suzannejmatthews/aosk/chapter3.md

 ![show](http://www.suzannejmatthews.com/images/aosk/chapter3/ShowPassword.PNG)

+(happy picture at computer from ch1)

+"Wow that was really useful!"
+Ruby commented, as she typed in the newly cracked password.
+The file opened, revealing..
+"More cats!!"

+(sad picture from earlier in ch3 w/ cat pictures over screen instead of zip)

 ## What did Gerry do wrong?
-As we saw in the e-mail, the "consultant" from the pet store has some pretty concerning requests ( only $20 bills, he will establish the place, asks for card information).
+As we saw in the e-mail, the "consultant" from the pet store has some pretty concerning requests (only $20 bills, he will establish the place, asks for card information).
 Moreover, they do not simply send the catalog via email, but ask for an FTP connection.
 Unless you know and trust the sender and it is necessary, do not use a simple FTP connection for transferring files.
 Anyone connected on that network can capture the traffic and recreate it.
 Yes, it is illegal, but we it is better to protect ourselves.